bsstephan/buildable-stick-system/src/extras/bss-ae/README.md

 * 2 `panel-three-aux-buttons-and-rocker-hole` --- for aux controls and the wired rocker in the back row
 * 4 `decorative-plate-aux-control-tight-three-button-cluster` --- for decorating the aux control clusters
 * 4 `src/misc/` decorative plates of your choice for the front controls, and similar miscellany
+* 4 `mount-spacer` --- making a flush mount between the enclosure and the base

 ## Hardware